rust-lang/rfcs/text/0000-missing-derefs.md

 Add a new mutability `move`. `&move` references are references that own their contents, but not the memory they refer to.
-Of course, `*move` raw pointers exist too as another family of newtyped integers.
+Of course, `*move` raw pointers exist too as another family of pointers.

 `&move` references are covariant in both their lifetime and type parameters (and `*move` pointers are covariant in their type parameter) for the same